ya6/dom-utils/README.md

 ## Description
 This package provides utility functions for manipulating the DOM, including adding both elements and arrays of elements, removing elements, cleaning an element from its children, and more.
-DocumentFragment is used for performance
+DocumentFragment is used for performance.

 ## Install
 ```